PadTo/League-of-Legends-data-pipeline/README.md

-# League of Legends Statistical Analysis Project
+# League of Legends Statistical Analysis Project (IN PROGRESS)

 ## Project Overview
 This project analyzes *League of Legends* gameplay data to identify patterns and strategies that differentiate high-Elo players from casual players